BingleyPro/manhunt-chaos/wiki/technical-docs/homepage.md

 | `manhunt:preset.catalog.$(preset_id).color` | The colour for the preset name. |
 | `manhunt:preset.catalog.$(preset_id).desc` | A short, one sentence description for the preset. |

+{
+    "catalog": [
+      {
+        "preset_name": "Vanilla",
+        "color": "green",
+        "desc": "The classic 1-speedrunner mode!",
+        "options": [
+          {
+            "name": "Speedrunner", // Name of the option "type": "player", // Type of the option "has_tags": ["speedrunner"], // Only select players with these tags "not_has_tags": ["hunter"], // Only select players without these tags "selection_limit": 1 // Only allow this many players to be selected, -1 for unlimited },
+          {
+            "name": "Hunters",
+            "type": "player",
+            "tag": "hunter",
+            "selection_limit": -1  // -1 for unlimited selections
+          },
+          {
+            "name": "Goals",
+            "type": "multi-choice",
+            "choices": ["Dragon", "Wither", "Elder Guardian"],
+            "selection_limit": 1  // Single choice in multi-choice format
+          },
+          {
+            "name": "Difficulty",
+            "type": "single-choice",
+            "choices": ["Easy", "Normal", "Hard"],
+            "selection_limit": 1
+          }
+        ]
+      }
+    ]
+  }

 ## Selectors

 ## Features